-Breeds eligible to compete in Spaniel and Retriever Field Trials are Chesapeake Bay Retrievers, Clumber Spaniels, Cocker Spaniels, Cocker Spaniels (American), Curly Coated Retrievers, English Springer Spaniels, Field Spaniels, Flatcoated Retrievers, Golden Retrievers, Irish Water Spaniels, Labrador Retrievers, Nova Scotia Duck Tolling Retrievers, Sussex Spaniels and Welsh Springer Spaniels.
+Breeds eligible to compete in Spaniel and Retriever Field Trials are Chesapeake Bay Retrievers, Clumber Spaniels, Cocker Spaniels, Cocker Spaniels (American), Curly Coated Retrievers, English Springer Spaniels, Field Spaniels, Flat Coated Retrievers, Golden Retrievers, Irish Water Spaniels, Labrador Retrievers, Lagotto Romangnolo's, Murray River Retrievers, Nova Scotia Duck Tolling Retrievers, Spanish Water Dogs, Sussex Spaniels and Welsh Springer Spaniels.
 Other applicable gundog breeds will be added as imported.
+(Amended 11/24, 6.1 - effective 01/01/25)

 - 2. Registered (Main and Limited) desexed dogs as listed above shall be permitted to compete in Spaniel and Retriever Field Trials in all States and/or Territories of Australia. - 3.
 The Shooting and Game Laws of each State or Territory must be observed and will govern the conduct of all Trials in conjunction with the Rules and Regulations of each State or Territory Canine Body. - 4.
 Directives of a Member Body shall apply to Spaniel and Retriever Field Trials conducted by the Member Body and to any Affiliate conducting Spaniel and Retriever Field Trials, with the exception of National Trials.
 In the event of any inconsistency, the Rules of the ANKC Ltd shall apply.
 At a National Spaniel & Retriever Field Trial Championship, the only Rules that shall apply are the Rules for the Conduct of Spaniel and Retriever Field Trials as approved by the ANKC Ltd. - 5.
 "Field Trial" is a meeting for the purpose of holding competitions for the work of dogs in the field.
 A Field Trial may be limited to a specific breed or breeds of gundog. - 6.
 A "Stake" is a competition held at a Field Trial. - 7.
 No Open/Championship Stake at any Field Trial can be conducted unless there are at least six (6) bona fide runners and at least four (4) different owners, No Novice Stake at any Field Trial can be conducted unless there are at least four (4) bona fide runners and at least three (3) different owners.
 Where there are less than 6 dogs in a stake then only one championship point will be awarded to first place and no further championship points awarded. - 8.
 Subject to approval of the committee of the Member Body, an affiliated body may conduct Stakes limited to Spaniels or Retrievers, in which case championship points will be awarded. - 9.
-No dog may be awarded championship status unless it has gained five (5) championship points in one Trial.
-Wins and other qualifications should count as from and including the date they were gained. - 10.
-No Field Trial shall be held on incapacitated game. - 11.
-In these Rules the word "dog" shall include both sexes; and the words "he" or "him" shall include both sexes.
+No dog may be awarded championship status unless it has gained at least five (5) championship points in one Trial.
+Wins and other qualifications should count as from and including the date they were gained.